Skons/SOAS/README.md

 **Important: Only use this module in combination with the Arduino framework module**

 With an added buzzer, you can use this to play nostalgia rtttl sound (like on older phones or pc system speaker).
 The main goal is to use it as an fallback when internet is down, or the music stream malfunctions.
+The esp-idf framework has got local file function and therefor this module does not add any functionality in that case.

 | BUZZER | ESP32  |
 |--------|--------|